napari/napari.github.io/tutorials/tracking/cell_tracking.md

 napari.run()
 ```

-### calculating the graph using the lineage information
+### Calculating the graph using the lineage information

 The `Tracks` layer can also be used to visualize a track 'graph' using the additional keyword argument `graph`.
 The `graph`  represents associations between tracks, by defining the
 mapping between a `track_id` and the parents of the track.
 This graph can be useful in single cell tracking to understand the lineage of cells over multiple cell division events.
 For more information on the format of the track `graph`, please see the "tracks graph" section of the [tracks layer fundamentals tutorial](../fundamentals/tracks).